How Does Data Protection Affect Your Business?

 Similarly, requests will be considered in instances where data protection guidelines impair or actively prevent businesses from operating successfully, so long as the individual rights of consumers are not overly compromised.

-As you can imagine, contesting GDPR compliance can be a complex and time-consuming entity, and in this respect you may require guidance from a risk consultant expert such as Clifford Chance.
+As you can imagine, contesting GDPR compliance can be a complex and time-consuming entity, and in this respect, you may require guidance from a GDPR Consultancy service.
 Otherwise, you may find it hard to process your request and justify your case successfully.

 What Do I Need to Comply with the GDPR?